Denver Wood Shake Roof Repair, Install & Replacement

 Let's Talk About Wood Shake Roofing

-Are you building a new house or considering a roof replacement?
+Are you building a new house or considering a residential or commercial roof replacement?
 Homeowners often feel overwhelmed by the different roofing options available, and they don’t know which roof type is best to meet their needs.
-At Maxx Roof, we repair and install all roofing types, and our team will help you make informed decisions at every step of the process.
+At Maxx Roof LLC, we repair and install all roofing types, and our team will help you make informed decisions at every step of the process.
 Wood shakes are among the most popular roofing options for property owners who value curb appeal.
 In fact, roofing manufacturers often try to make products such as asphalt shingles and metal roofing look like wood shakes.

 What Is Wood Shake Roofing?

 A wood shake roof consists of wooden rectangles or squares that typically overlap to cover the entire roof structure.
 Property owners often confuse wood shakes with wood shingles, but several differences exist between these two roof types.